google/WebFundamentals/src/content/en/resources/writing-an-update.md

 To get started quickly, copy the template and start there.

-1. Make a copy of the template ([showcase](https://github.com/google/WebFundamentals/blob/main/src/templates/showcase/_template.md) or [update](https://github.com/google/WebFundamentals/blob/main/src/templates/updates/_template.md)), and place it in the appropriate directory.
+1. Make a copy of the [template](https://github.com/google/WebFundamentals/blob/main/src/templates/updates/_template.md), and place it in the appropriate directory.
 1. Update the key fields:
     * `book_path`
     * `description`